Material Issues

 • Developing a sustainable society through collaboration with stakeholders

-• Improve employee happiness and promote diversity inclusion to create a rewarding work environment where everyone can fulfill their potential
+• Improve employee happiness and promote diversity equity & inclusion (DE&I) to create a rewarding work environment where everyone can fulfill their potential

 • Advanced Work Environment